marialuzacevedo/drug-development-landscape/README.md

 ## Database Schema

-The normalized SQLite database consists of eight related tables connected through primary and foreign keys.
-The schema minimizes data redundancy while enabling flexible SQL queries across studies, sponsors, interventions, conditions, and study locations.
+The normalized SQLite database consists of nine related tables connected through primary and foreign keys.
+The schema minimizes data redundancy while enabling flexible SQL queries across studies, sponsors, interventions, conditions, and locations.

 <p align="center">
   <img src="figures/er_diagram.svg" width="850">
 </p>

+---

+## Data Source

+Clinical trial records were retrieved from the ClinicalTrials.gov API.

+The original API response is not included in the repository due to file size limitations.
+The dataset can be reproduced by running the data collection notebook.

 ---